ycoroneos/G.E.R.T/README.md

 and no allocations on the heap**.
 This is because the garbage collector might be running while an interrupt is being serviced.
 The *irqnum* input is the ID of the SPI that was received.
-You must enable the specific interrupts you want to receive in the GIC before the interrupt handler will ever execute.
+You must enable the specific interrupts you want to receive in the ARM GIC before the interrupt handler will ever execute.
+Look in the doc folder for GIC documentation.

 #### userprog.go

 This contains your GERT program.
 There are at least two functions you must implement:
 *user_init*, which is called once, and *user_loop*, which is called repeatedly.
-Besides that, Go crazy.
+Besides that, Go crazy!
 Most of the standard libraries work as well as channels and goroutines.
 The *embedded* package contains drivers for many iMX6 peripherals for you to play around with.
+If you find a standard library that doesn't work (and you want it to work), then either make an issue on github or submit a fix.

 ### Working With GERT